Overcome Common EDI Implementation Issues by Thinking Bigger

 Electronic Data Interchange (EDI) implementation refers to the process by which an EDI solution or service is implemented or deployed, to make a business capable of sending and receiving EDI transmissions with its trading partners.

-In addition, EDI implementation can also refer to individual partner relationships, specifically implementing EDI or becoming EDI-compliant with that trading partner.
-At a trading partner level, numerous testing, vetting, and accessing steps must be completed.
+In addition, EDI implementation can also refer to individual partner relationships, specifically implementing EDI, or becoming EDI-compliant with a trading partner.
+At the trading partner level, numerous tests and steps must be completed.

 For example, Walmart has a free EDI implementation guide that details all the steps a prospective supplier must take to become EDI compliant.
-Those directions include, but are not limited to:
+These directions include, but are not limited to:

-After successful completion of all elements of Walmart's EDI implementation guide, a given supplier would have fully implemented EDI with the retail giant.
-But as you can see, there are a lot of hoops to jump through for an EDI implementation.
+After successfully completing all elements of Walmart's EDI implementation guide, a given supplier will have fully implemented EDI with the retail giant.

-Clearly, implementing an EDI solution internally and with all of your trading partners presents challenges.
-Oftentimes, businesses will drastically underestimate the time and expense required for an EDI implementation.
-However, it’s how you handle these challenges that can be the difference between being open for business and not being able to trade with your business partners.
+As you can see, implementing an EDI solution internally and with all of your trading partners, presents challenges as there are a lot of steps.
+Oftentimes, businesses will drastically underestimate the time and expense required for an EDI implementation and onboarding becomes a lengthy process.
+However, it is how you handle these challenges that can be the difference between being open for business and not being able to trade with your business partners.

 Here are some of the most common EDI issues and implementation challenges we see: